isai2105/ui-react-webpack-from-scratch/README.txt

 If you ever wonder why when you write a JSX file you can write it as .js or .jsx ... it is because of the babel-loader configured within Webpack.

+We needed to add two more loaders:

+yarn add style-loader css-loader;

+yarn add html-loader html-webpack-plugin;

+After running "yarn build", we can go to the newly generated "dist" folder and open the index.html file.
+Check it is working on the browser.

+Note: We could include other loaders such as "scss" loader ("sass" loader) and work with such files.